Bunratty Folk Park

 Prepare to experience village life in 19th century Ireland!

-The Village Street is the epiccentre of Bunratty Folk Park.
+The Village Street is the epicentre of Bunratty Folk Park.
 Here you will find a collection of brightly coloured shops and buildings side by side.
-The sweet sounds of traditional Irish music is carried in the air and the village characters, including the schoolteacher, policeman and village doctor are on hand to entertain and enhrall all who visit!
+The sweet sounds of traditional Irish music are carried through the air, and the village characters, including the schoolteacher, policeman and village doctor are on hand to entertain and enthrall all who visit.

 The village is set at a time of fundamental change in Irish society, and as such illustrates the growing money-orientated lifestyle of many of the villagers alongside the traditional, self-sufficient rural culture.